 Formation of Morning Star Pattern

-The Morning Star Pattern starts forming after we see a big bearish Red Candlestick indicating significant sell off in the markets.
+The morning star pattern starts forming with first big bearish red candlestick indicating significant sell off in the markets.

-On third day of trading, the prices open higher with a gap from the previous day closing.
-Buyers or the Bulls take control and the sellers or the Bears start giving up.
-In the end, the price gives day closing significantly higher making a big Green Candlestick.
-The closing may be almost near the opening price of first day of trading.
+On third day of trading, the prices open higher with a gap up from the previous day closing.
+Buyers or the bulls take the control of prices and the sellers or the bears start giving up.
+In the end, the price closes significantly higher making a big green candlestick (third candlestick).
+The closing may be almost near or above the opening price of first bearish candlestick.

-Gaps we mentioned are very important for the Pattern to be more favourable.
+Gaps we mentioned are very important for the pattern to be more favourable.
 There should be gap on both sides of the second trading day candlestick in the morning star pattern.

-When the pattern is confirmed, the trader may find opportunities to create long positions or start buying.
+When the pattern is confirmed, the trader may find opportunities to create long positions or start buying the concerned stock.
 The prices are expected to move higher for the short term.
 Targets for the up move are towards the higher resistance levels.

-The lowest price touched by the stock or the markets in Morning Star Pattern becomes your stop loss for the trade.
+The lowest price touched by the stock (swing low) in morning star pattern becomes your stop loss for the trade.
 Keep your stop loss just below that price level.

 Keep your risk reward ratio favourable while taking this trade.
-Start buying near the dupport or the stop loss.
-Don’t just jump into the trade at any available price.
+Start buying near the support level or the stop loss.
+Don’t just jump into the trade at any available price in a hurry.
 Wait for the prices to come down to go long.
 Markets give opportunities to buy at lower level.